-12. (1) There shall be charged and paid on letters posted in Brunei Darussalam the rates of postage specified in the First Schedule to these Rules.

-- (2) The following postal articles shall be charged the same rate of postage as if they were letters - (a) all postal articles which are closed for inspection except parcels; and - (b) all postal articles which contain a letter. - 13.
-Except as the Department may either generally or in any particular case allow, no letter shall be posted, conveyed or delivered by post unless its size and weight are within the appropriate limit specified in the First Schedule.
+- 12. (1) There shall be charged and paid on letters posted in Brunei Darussalam the rates of postage specified in Schedule 1. - (2) The following postal articles shall be charged the same rate of postage as if they were letters - (a) all postal articles which are closed for inspection except parcels; and - (b) all postal articles which contain a letter.

-Limits of weight and size.
+Limits of weight and size